deblaschke/travel-slideshows/README.md

 A rudimentary search capability was added on May 17, 2025.
 With it, you can search for slides by subject (search text) and/or state.
 An exclamation mark (!) as the first character in the search text indicates negation, i.e. matches all subjects NOT containing the search text.
+Searches are case-insensitive and can include spaces to match multiple words, e.g. "yel nat" will match all slides with "Yellowstone National Park" in the subject.

 The slideshows have been tested on the following browsers:
    - Firefox on Windows and macOS